jose-navarro/workflowmaker/paper/paper.md

 not only by their developers but also by any expert in the application field, even if they lack programming skills.

+WorkflowMaker is *domain-agnostic*; that is, it is not targeted at building workflows for any specific field of knowledge.
+The only restrictions to comply with are those stating how console applications must be developed to be integrable with WorkflowMaker.

-WorkflowMaker is available for Windows and Ubuntu-based Linux platforms.
+This software suite is available for Windows and Ubuntu-based Linux platforms.

 # Statement of need